tlranda/TetraGPU/README.md

 ### CMake Modifications
-* The included CMakeLists.txt should locate your CUDA installation normally, however if you have an install like mine that requires some hints on host compilers, you can replicate the structure for "n01" in the existing CMakeList
+* The included CMakeLists.txt should locate your CUDA installation normally, however if your install requires modification, you may refer to the commented out section regarding "n01" in CMakeLists.txt

 ### Tetrahedral Dataset
 * Supply a VTK-compatible tetrahedral XML unstructured grid file (.vtu)